-\$630,000 We determined Dennis' building was a Total loss and the cost of rebuilding was greater than the Buildings sum insured We automatically increased the buildings sum insured paid to Dennis to rebuild the rental property as per cover provided under the 'Buildings Sum Insured Safeguard'. \$12,000 We paid Dennis the rent he lost during the rebuild. \$2,500 Post rebates, the solar hot water system cost \$4,000.
-The maximum cover provided for "Environmental upgrades-buildings" is \$2,500. \$644,500 We accepted this claim under the insured event "Fire". \$600 We collected the Basic Excess from Dennis. \$643,900 \$12,000 \$2,500 \$644,500 \$600
+Rebuilding costs for Dennis' building \$630,000 Dennis' building was assessed as a total loss and the cost of rebuilding was greater than the buildings sum insured.
+We automatically increased the buildings sum insured paid to Dennis to rebuild the rental property as per cover provided under the 'Buildings Sum Insured Safeguard'.
+Loss of rent \$12,000 We paid Dennis the rent he lost during the rebuild.
+Installation costs of solar hot water system \$2,500 Post rebates, the solar hot water system cost \$4,000.
+The maximum cover provided for "Environmental upgrades - buildings" is \$2,500.
+Total claim cost \$644,500 We accepted this claim under the insured event "Fire".
+Excess \$600 We collected the Basic Excess from Dennis.
+Total paid out by us \$643,900

 Note: Once we paid Dennis' total loss claim his policy came to an end.
-Dennis was not entitled to any refund of premium paid as our contract with him had been fulfilled
+Dennis was not entitled to any refund of premium paid as our contract with him had been fulfilled.